 Legislative Summaries give an overview of an Act as it applies to the University.
 Each summary is in easy-to-read language, details the personal and institutional consequences of non-compliance and summarises your key obligations under the Act.

-There are 34 summaries available to download from the Resources webpage.
+There are 34 summaries available to download from the Legal and Risk website.
 Some examples of the broad areas covered are listed below:

 - Competition and Consumer Act

 - Education Services for Overseas Students (ESOS) Act

 - Equal Opportunity Act